 - Carbon monoxide poisoning

-Because anoxic brain damage causes the death of brain cells, secondary effects and outcomes are often more severe than other types of brain injuries.
+Because global anoxic brain damage causes the death of neurons in a number of areas of the brain, secondary effects and outcomes vary.

-The effects of global brain damage range from mild to severe, depending on how long the oxygen deprivation lasted.
+The effects of global anoxic brain damage range from mild to severe, depending on how long the survivor experienced oxygen deprivation.

-When oxygen deprivation sets in, the body responds by increasing blood flow to the brain.
-This is meant to restore adequate oxygen and prevent damage.
+When oxygen deprivation sets in, the body responds by increasing blood flow to the brain, since it is the organ most quickly affected by a lack of oxygen.
+This is meant to restore adequate oxygen and limit brain damage.

 1. Cognitive and emotional problems

-If oxygen deprivation was brief, the person may suffer from subtle problems in their concentration, attention, and short-term memory.
+If oxygen deprivation was brief, survivors may suffer from subtle problems with their concentration, attention, and short-term memory.

 However, if the damage was more severe, those skills will be more seriously affected.
 There can also be changes in personality, including: